-The TS Info field is present for a TS added with the TSPEC element and is defined in 8.4.2.32 (TSPEC element).
-The Extended DBand TS Info field is present for a TS added with the Extended DBand TSPEC element and is defined in 8.4.2.117.
+The TS Info field, defined in 8.4.2.32 (TSPEC element), is always present, and either identifies an existing TS created using the TSPEC element, or all its fields are set to zero..
+The DBand Allocation Info field, defined in 8.4.2.117 (Extended DBand TSPEC element), is present when deleting an existing allocation, or when the optional Multi-band field needs to be included.
+When deleting an allocation, DBand Allocation Info identifies an existing allocation created using the Extended DBand TSPEC element.
+When not deleting an allocation, all fields in the DBand Allocation Info field are set to zero.At least one of TS Info field or DBand Allocation Info field shall identify a valid TS or allocation.

-A DELTS frame is used to delete a TS characterized by the TS Info field or Extended DBand TS Info field in the frame.
 A DELTS frame may can be sent from the HC or PCP to the source STA of that TS, or vice versa, to indicate an imperative request, to which no response is required from the recipient STA.

 When present in an DELTS frame, the Multi-band element indicates the frequency band, operating class and channel number to which the DELTS frame applies.